 - Risk mitigation: mitigating carbon transition risk by reducing CO2 emissions by 988 t/CO2 per year.

-- Knowledge, innovation, and capacity building: providing technical assistance to the Company to improve contractual arrangements and procedures for implementing affordable housing projects with higher energy standards.
+- Knowledge, innovation, and capacity building: providing technical assistance to the City to improve contractual arrangements and procedures for implementing affordable housing projects with higher energy standards.

 Environmental and Social Summary